 The Asian club exists as an organization of students whose main focus is to foster

-awareness of the diverse Asian heritage of our campus.
-The club hopes to enrich the
+awareness of the diverse Asian heritage on our campus.
+The organization hopes to enrich

 activities, and spiritual growth.

 To provide opportunities for students to enjoy road and mountain biking.
 To promote health.
 To educate members on the care and maintenance of bikes and to provide social support for one another's physical, mental, and spiritual well-being.

 President: Yeji Kim

 To have an organization led by the students of the university that fosters community

 and welcomes and encourages individuals of all cultures to become members.